The Sitting Duck: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 79% based on 34 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film holds an approval rating of 80% based on 40 reviews, with an average rating of 6.5/10.
 The website's critics consensus states, "Isabelle Huppert's understated performance keeps La Syndicalistes whistleblower story stirring even when its messaging drifts toward the didactic."
 On Metacritic, the film has a score of 50 out of 100 based on 8 critics, indicating "mixed or average" reviews.
 The Sitting Duck received an average rating of 3.3 out of 5 stars on the French website AlloCiné, based on 29 reviews.

-Fabrice Leclerc of Paris Match wrote, "This gripping thriller, a moral study on the mysterious strings of power and the CAC 40, delivers a successful indicment of the elites, never clumsy".
+Fabrice Leclerc of Paris Match wrote, "This gripping thriller, a moral study on the mysterious strings of power and the CAC 40, delivers a successful indictment of the elites, never clumsy".
 Le Figaro wrote, "Salomé invents nothing new.
 But he depicts with great finesse the fight of a woman to regain her dignity and her honor".

 Le Point called it a "fake thriller" that is instead a portrait of "an elusive, unpredictable, even eccentric woman with her kitsch look, her colorful outfits and her collection of spectacular glasses and earrings".
 Thomas Buarez of Première panned the film's performances as overly rigid and ultimately cliché.

 Reviewing the film following its Venice premiere, Stephanie Bunbury of Deadline wrote, "Huppert, who can convey an ocean of feeling with the twitch of an eyebrow, embodies this unassuming heroism so effectively that you hardly notice that a much bigger story has been allowed to become a blur".